 Named by Successful Meetings Magazine as one of the speaking industry’s Top 26 Hottest Speakers, David is known for delivering industry-customized and content-rich presentations using a proprietary approach he calls Consulting from the Stage.
 Each presentation is built by combining

-pre-program research with David’s experience so that audiences receive practical and transferrable solutions through inspiring and engaging presentations.
+pr-program research with David’s experience so that audiences receive practical and transferable solutions through inspiring and engaging presentations.

 While on NYU’s SPCS faculty as an adjunct, David was awarded the schools Teaching Excellence award for the development and teaching of two core courses: Winning at New Product and Service Development and a management strategy course called Enterprise Thinking.
 The latter is based on David’s holistic approach to leadership and management, Enterprise Thinking, which is the basis for his book, Paid to Think, due out in 2012.